Aoxomoxoa: Recording

 The album was recorded twice.
-The initial version, with the working title Earthquake Country (a Bay Area reference), was abandoned when Ampex manufactured and released the first 16-track multitrack recording machine (model number MM-1000).
+The initial version, with the working title Earthquake Country, was abandoned when Ampex manufactured and released the first 16-track multitrack recording machine (model number MM-1000).
 Offering 16 discrete tracks for recording and playback, it doubled the number of tracks that had been available when they recorded Anthem of the Sun, the previous year.
 Consequently, the band spent eight months in the studio, off-and-on, not only recording the album but getting used to — and experimenting with — the new technology.
 Garcia commented, "it was our first adventure with sixteen-track and we tended to put too much on everything...A lot of the music was just lost in the mix, a lot of what was really there".
 Drummer Bill Kreutzmann states, "sixteen-track technology came along only after we did our initial recording using an eight-track at the end of 1968.
 But when the studio procured one of the first sixteen-track recorders in the world (the same one we used for Live/Dead), the decision was made to toss everything we had already done and record it all again.
 From scratch.
 This time we could go deeper and experiment with things no other band had done yet.
 Being able to utilize twice as many tracks essentially doubled the possibilities of what we could do with each song.
 The end result was dense and cumbersome in places, and all that studio time cost us a fortune, but we were experimenting on the sonic frontier, exploiting cutting-edge technology."